-How to celebrate Route 66 between now and 2021
+How to celebrate Route 66 between now and the festival

 - Get your kicks by taking a virtual trip down the Mother Road through Springfield, Missouri with the City of Springfield's Route 66 Story Map.
 Special thanks to the C.H.
 Skip Curtis family for providing photographs and captions that make this map possible.

 - Explore local sections of Route 66 and support the local restaurants and retailers.
 Springfield City Council will be reviewing the expansion of sidewalk cafes at tonight’s meeting, so there will be new ways to enjoy your favorites establishments and find new treasures.